-This morning it's our wonderful privilege to return to the twenty-first chapter of the gospel of Luke.
-You can take your Bible, or one near you there in the pew and turn to Luke chapter 21.
+This morning it's our wonderful privilege to return to the 21st chapter of the gospel of Luke.
+You can take your Bible or one near you there in the pew, and turn to Luke chapter 21.

-They didn’t expect that.
+They didn't expect that.
 There was no way that they would have expected that any judgment on that temple, any judgment on that city or nation would last this long.
 They knew the Lord was displeased because on Tuesday, the day before this, He had cleansed the temple.
-He had run out the buyers and the sellers who had turned His Father’s house, which is a house of prayer, into a den of thieves, cave of robbers.
+He had run out the buyers and the sellers who had turned His Father's house, which is a house of prayer, into a den of thieves, cave of robbers.
 They knew He was displeased.
-They knew the populous and the leaders had rejected Him.
-But their assumption was that whatever judgment is going to come, is going to come and immediately be relieved by a restoration and a revival and an establishment of the reign of Messiah.
+They knew the populace and the leaders had rejected Him.
+But their assumption was that whatever judgment is going to come is going to come and immediately be relieved by a restoration and a revival and an establishment of the reign of Messiah.
 It all is going to come together.
 They had no idea of this great interval of several millennia.
-And so, when they hear about the coming destruction which began in 70 A.D., forty years after this, when the Romans destroyed the temple and the city and the nation.
-They questioned Him, saying, “Teacher when therefore will these things be?
-And what will be the sign when these things are about to take place?”
-And Matthew’s account of this same conversation adds, “What will be the sign of Your coming and the end of the age?”
-They thought the judgment and the signs of judgment and the coming of Christ in glory and the end of the age and the establishment of the messianic age was all going to happen at the same time, certainly in Jesus’ lifetime because He was the Messiah and therefore in their own lifetime as well.
-And that’s why even after His resurrection, when they were meeting with Him, they said, “Will You at this time restore the Kingdom to Israel?
+And so, when they hear about the coming destruction, which began in 70 A.D., forty years after this, when the Romans destroyed the temple and the city and the nation, they questioned Him, saying, "Teacher when, therefore, will these things be?
+And what will be the sign when these things are about to take place?"
+And Matthew's account of this same conversation adds, "What will be the sign of Your coming and the end of the age?"
+They thought the judgment and the signs of judgment and the coming of Christ in glory and the end of the age and the establishment of the messianic age was all going to happen at the same time, certainly in Jesus' lifetime because He was the Messiah and therefore in their own lifetime as well.
+And that's why even after His resurrection, when they were meeting with Him, they said, "Will You at this time restore the kingdom to Israel?”
 Is it now?
-Is it now?”
+Is it now?
 They expected it all to happen then.
 And if there was going to be judgment, the judgment would come.
-And it would then be relieved and Christ would be present to establish His Kingdom of righteousness as promised in the Old Testament.
+It would then be relieved and Christ would be present to establish His kingdom of righteousness as promised in the Old Testament.

 Here is a hint that His coming is a long way off.
-It has to be a long way off because in the meantime they’re in a danger of being deceived because they have so much anticipation and eagerness and in that anticipation and eagerness, there will be many who come and make false claims to be the Messiah, false claims that this is the time of His coming and establishing His Kingdom.
-He says, “Do not go after them.”
-In verse 9, He says, “When you hear of wars and disturbances, do not be terrified, for these things must take place first, but the end does not follow immediately.”
-And here He says whatever you expect, it isn’t coming soon.
-They’re going to be wars, disturbances, terrifying things.
-There are going to be many, many false claimants to be Messiah, many saying the time is now, the time is now.
-Don’t be misled, the end does not follow immediately, it’s a long way off.
+It has to be a long way off because in the meantime they're in a danger of being deceived because they have so much anticipation and eagerness and in that anticipation and eagerness, there will be many who come and make false claims to be the Messiah, false claims that this is the time of His coming and establishing His kingdom.
+He says, "Do not go after them."
+In verse 9, He says, "When you hear of wars and disturbances, do not be terrified, for these things must take place first, but the end does not follow immediately."
+And here He says, whatever you expect, it isn't coming soon.
+They're going to be wars, disturbances, terrifying things.
+There are going to be many, many false claimants to be Messiah, many saying the time is now, the time is now, the time is now.
+Don't be misled.
+The end does not follow immediately.
+It's a long way off.

 It is said that future predictive prophecy occupies one fifth of Scripture, not a small amount.
 Of that one fifth of Scripture which is predictive prophecy, one third of that speaks of the return of the Lord Jesus Christ to judge sinners and to reward and reign with the righteous.
 So one third of the one fifth is focused on the Second Coming of Jesus Christ.
-There are about 660 general prophecies in the Bible, half of them are about Jesus Christ.
-Of the 330 that are about Christ, well 110 of them are about His first coming and 220 of them are about His Second Coming.
+There are about 660 general prophecies in the Bible.
+Half of them are about Jesus Christ.
+Of the 330 that are about Christ, 110 of them are about His first coming and 220 of them are about His Second Coming.
 So there is a huge amount of Scripture that focuses on the Second Coming of Jesus Christ.
-Another sort of statistical way to look at the importance of this subject is, out of the 46 Old Testament prophets, ten of them spoke of matters related to His first coming, 36 of them spoke of matters related to His Second Coming.
-Someone has estimated that over 1500 verses in the Old Testament looked to the return of the Messiah in glory and judgment.
-One out of every 25 verses in the New Testament relates to Christ’s return.
+Another sort of statistical way to look at the importance of this subject is, out of the forty-six Old Testament prophets, ten of them spoke of matters related to His first coming.
+Thirty-six of them spoke of matters related to His Second Coming.
+Someone has estimated that over 1500 verses in the Old Testament look to the return of the Messiah in glory and judgment.
+One out of every twenty-five verses in the New Testament relates to Christ's return.
 For every time Christ mentions His first coming, He mentions His second coming eight times.
 That is every time the New Testament mentions His first coming, it mentions His second coming eight times.
-Our Lord referred to it 20 times and there are over 50 times in the New Testament we are warned that He’s coming.
-He’s coming.
+Our Lord referred to it twenty times and there are over fifty times in the New Testament we are warned that He's coming.
+He's coming.

 In spite of that, look at 2 Peter 3 for a moment.
 In spite of that, and because of that, because it is a cardinal doctrine of Christianity, because it is a foundational truth of Christianity, because in a sense it is the main truth, because at the end of the story is the point for the story, the end of the story is the reason for the story, because it is so important, you would know that the enemy of God would assault it.
 And so we find in verse 3 of 2 Peter 3, Peter saying this, "Know this, first of all, that in the last days..."
 What is that?
 The time since Messiah came.
 When Jesus came the first time, that inaugurated the last days.
 As the other writers tell us, Christ appeared once in the end of the age.
 Or as John says, "Little children, it is the last time."
 We're living in messianic times, so these are the last days.